sartography/SpiffWorkflow/doc/bpmn/events.rst

 Transactions
 ^^^^^^^^^^^^

-We also need to introduce the concept of a Transaction, bceause certain events can only be used in that context.
+We also need to introduce the concept of a Transaction because certain events can only be used in that context.
 A Transaction is essentially a subprocess, but it must fully complete before it affects its outer workflow.